lara264/CSCI4831-final-project/README.md

   --show-graphs         If given, will show graphs of results.
 ```

 Runtime is about 30-60 minutes.
+Logs are outputted to a file called `out.log` within the current working directory.
 Testing can be done on a small subset by utilizing the `--image-dir` and `--mask-dir` options.
 For instance:

 ```bash
 $ mkdir results